merimas01/Advanced-Search-Engine/README.md

 ## About the project

-AdvancedSearchEngine is a project for my Bachelor thesis that uses AI and ML techniques Deep learning and Natural Language Processing.
+AdvancedSearchEngine is a project for my Bachelor thesis that uses AI and ML techniques - Natural Language Processing and Deep Learning.
 It demonstrates how an advanced search engine works and how it is such an important part of every app with a large amount of data.

 It consists of:
 - autocompletion  - offering the potential next words for user's input even if it's misspelled